NativeScript/developer-day-workshop/src/chapters/chapter7.md

   //empty for now
 ];
 ```
-now you can reference the native tokens you built in your mobile code.
+Now you can reference the native tokens you built in your mobile code.
 Replace the current code in `src/client/app/component/home/home.component.ts` with the following:

 ```
 // libs